tiagosiebler/binance/README.md

 // const { WebsocketAPIClient } = require('binance');

 /**
- * The WS API only works with an Ed25519 API key.
+ * Note: the WebSocket API is fastest with Ed25519 keys.
+HMAC & RSA will
+ * require each command to be individually signed.
  *
  * Check the rest-private-ed25519.md in this folder for more guidance
  * on preparing this Ed25519 API key.